kbuchacz/scaffolding/README.md

 # Scaffolding

-Thanks to scaffolding you can quickly create tasks by cloning the interests you branch.
+Thanks to scaffolding you can quickly create tasks by cloning the branch for your stack.
 You do not need anymore to worry about karma/coverage/reporters/gruntfile/npm configuration.